symfony/symfony-docs/routing.rst

             ;
         };

-The value of the ``condition`` option is any valid :ref:`ExpressionLanguage expression <expression-language-syntax>` and can use any of these variables created by Symfony:
+The value of the ``condition`` option is an expression using any valid :ref:`expression language syntax <expression-language-syntax>` and can use any of these variables created by Symfony:

 ``context``
     An instance of :class:`Symfony\\Component\\Routing\\RequestContext`,